 Information for International Students

-Due to our current course modality of in-person instruction, all international students are required to attend their classes in person.
-New students are expected to be in the U.S. for orientation on August 21, with our continuing students arriving on or before the first day of classes.
+Due to our current course modality of in-person instruction, all international students are required to be in the U.S. and attend their classes in person.
+Students must also arrive on or before classes resume in person.

 If you cannot attend Juilliard in person, please contact the Office of International Advisement to discuss your options.